-For most uses in detergents, substitution of microplastics is a very cost-effective measure to reduce emissions.
-However, for polymeric fragrance encapsulates it is more costly to replace, because alternatives have not been finally developed yet.
-Therefore, uncertainty remains whether alternatives for polymeric fragrance encapsulates will become available within the transition period originally proposed by the Dossier Submitter (i.e. 5 years for polymeric fragrance encapsulation).
-Industry Stakeholders have commented during the consultation that the proposed transition period is too short to develop alternatives and that up to 10 years would be needed to switch to alternatives (#2160 #2239).
-The additional costs to be incurred if alternatives would not be available, were estimated by the Dossier Submitter in the high cost scenario (additional perfume use, profit losses) and thus are reflected in the cost-effectiveness figures.
-SEAC notes that based on these figures it cannot be concluded that it would be disproportionate to phase out microplastics used as polymeric fragrance encapsulates after a 5 year transition period.
-A longer transition period for the use in polymeric fragrance encapsulates is likely to decrease the costs of the proposed restriction, because profit losses and the use of additional perfume oils due to delayed reformulations could be prevented.
-The Dossier Submitter assessed this impact by deriving additional cost estimates based on an 8 year transition period, indicating a ~30% reduction of the cost per kg microplastic emissions reduced (from €173 to €128 per kg).
+For polymeric fragrance encapsulation it is more costly to replace microplastics than for other uses in detergents, because alternatives have not been developed yet.
+Also, uncertainty remains as to whether alternatives for polymeric fragrance encapsulation will become available within the transition period originally proposed by the Dossier Submitter (i.e. five years).
+Industry stakeholders commented during the Annex XV consultation that the proposed transition period is too short to develop alternatives and that up to 10 years would be needed to substitute microplastics in fragrance encapsulation (#2160 #2239).
+The additional costs that would be incurred if alternatives would not be available were estimated by the Dossier Submitter in the high cost scenario (including additional perfume use and profit losses) and therefore reflected in the cost-effectiveness estimates (see Table 12).
+These estimates do not include other potential impacts, e.g. resulting from the rewashing of textiles in response to lower product performance resulting from the lack of alternatives.

+A longer transition period for the use of microplastics in polymeric fragrance encapsulation is likely to decrease the costs of the proposed restriction, in particular if impacts due to delayed reformulations in case no alternatives would be available in time could be prevented (such as profit losses and the use of additional perfume oils).
+The Dossier Submitter assessed the impact of an eight year transition period on cost-effectiveness, indicating a ~30% reduction of the cost per kg microplastic emissions reduced as compared with a five year transition period (from €173 to €128 per kg).
 Again, SEAC points out that a longer transition period would involve higher emissions (~600 t) of microplastics in total and hence lower the effectiveness of the proposed restriction (see Annex D.6.7 in the BD).

-Table 12 Fragrance encapsulates: Impacts of 5 and 8 years transition period.
+Table 12 Fragrance encapsulates: Impacts of 5 and 8 year transition period.